Shambambulish/react-app-api-ai-generation/README.md

 Use `npm i` in both the root folder and the /server folder, then `npm start` in root and `npm run devStart` in /server

-Replicate's API requires an API key to run, sign up on their site and find it on your account page.
+Replicate's API requires an API key to run, sign up on their site and find it on your account page and create a .env file in root.

+Format for .env file
+> API_KEY = "Token yourtokenhere"